DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 * References can store [extra data](#extra%20data) for specialized state.
 * All characters and creatures are [actors](#actor), a special kind of reference that reserves additional space for character-specific state such as stats.

+### Rule of One
+Typically, when a form is defined in multiple [data files](#data%20file), i.e. in multiple [records](#record), only the data from the [winning record](#winning%20record) is retained.
+This is known as the Rule of One.

+This is the leading source of mod conflicts: if one mod tries to change the price of a Green Apple, and another mod tries to change the keywords on a Green Apple, then only one mod's set of changes will be applied, because each mod includes a full copy of the original Green Apple record with a handful of changes made.

+In rare cases, game data won't follow the Rule of One.
+This is because the rule is enforced manually for all data in all form types.
+When the game sees an override record, it asks the to-be-loaded form to clear all of its already-loaded data (by invoking a virtual member function on the form), but whether and how that's actually done is left to the form's discretion.
+All a form has to do is just... *not* clear something, and then that data will be coalesced across all records.
+A few examples where this occurs include:

+* The Default Object Manager (`DOBJ`) [singleton form](#singleton%20form) doesn't follow the Rule of One.
+Default object entries always append to a common map.
+The NavMeshInfoMap singleton form behaves similarly.

+* Location (`LCTN`) forms maintain multiple lists of refs that exist within the given location.
+Location forms disobey the Rule of One for these lists specifically, and will manage the lists' contents manually via "define," "add," and "remove" subrecords.

 ## S

 ### script<br/>`ScriptObject`<br/>script-object